opendata-swiss/ogd-handbook-site/README.md

 The Python-based wiki [realms.io](http://realms.io) was used to create a collaborative environment for editing content, see [deployment instructions](https://github.com/scragg0x/realms-wiki).
 We are using our own fork with Docker-based [customizations](https://github.com/loleg/realms-wiki/tree/postgres/docker).

-We are using the [Pelican Bootstrap 3](https://github.com/datalets/pelican-bootstrap3/) theme submoduled under `theme`.
+We are using the [Pelican Bootstrap 3](https://github.com/getpelican/pelican-themes/tree/master/pelican-bootstrap3) theme.
 For more information see the project's homepage, Pelican's documentation [on themes](http://docs.getpelican.com/en/3.5.0/themes.html), and the [Bootstrap](http://getbootstrap.com/) site.

 The following documentation deals with installation of the web frontend.